-Look for secondhand electronics, games, and toys first.
+- Look for second-hand electronics, games, and toys first.

 There are so many useful products already in existence that have been gently used and need a good home.
 Read about the awesome secondhand computer I bought when my old one wore out.

-Choose refurbished equipment from a certified e-steward.
+- Choose refurbished equipment from certified “e-stewards.”

 Learn how you can do your part to combat “planned obsolescence.”

-Take care of what you have already.
+- Take care of what you already have.

 Often we can avoid buying new stuff by keeping the stuff we do have in good condition.
 I learned this lesson the hard way when I broke my laptop screen through a stupid accident that could have been easily avoided.

-Avoid buying new CDs and DVDs.
+- Avoid buying new CDs and DVDs.

-Learn to recycle old disks.
+- Learn to recycle old disks.

 You can recycle old disks.
 But keep in mind that recycling is no substitute to reducing what you buy in the first place.

-Choose healthier electronics.
+- Choose healthier electronics.